 3. Why is America involved in this issue, can’t African governments do this themselves?

+In order to provide universal energy access it’s estimated we will need an investment of $55 billion PER YEAR until 2030 to fully meet demand.
 Support from countries like the United States can create more stable conditions for the companies whose business will provide millions with life-saving power.
 The problem of energy poverty is too large to address without investment from the private sector, and the private sector often cannot operate sustainably in many African economies without external support.

 This isn’t your grandparents’ foreign aid—it represents a new wave in international development where governments and the private sector can work together to provide sustainable energy solutions for millions.